-Sometimes the worst decisions make for the best stories…such as driving from Telluride to Ouray over Imogene Pass during my past life, the one before kids.
+Sometimes the worst decisions make for the best stories…such as driving from Telluride to Ouray over Imogene Pass.

 Telluride to Ouray